broadinstitute/gnomad_qc/gnomad_qc/v5/annotations/README.md

 ## Overview

 The v5 frequency calculation uses a differential analysis approach to avoid densifying the full dataset.
-Instead of processing all samples, the script focuses on:
+The script:

+1. **Loads the gnomAD v4 frequency HT** as the base dataset
-1. **Samples that will be removed from v5** due to relatedness filtering
+2. **Identifies samples that will be removed from v5** due to relatedness filtering
+3. **Calculates frequency statistics for removed samples only** using the full dataset
+4. **Subtracts the removed samples' call statistics** from the v4 frequency HT using `merge_freq_arrays` with `operation="diff"`
-2. **Samples that change ancestry** between v4 and v5
+5. **Handles samples that change ancestry** between v4 and v5
-3. **All of Us samples that will be filtered out** based on QC criteria
+6. **Processes All of Us samples that will be filtered out** based on QC criteria

+This approach ensures we work with **all variants** from the v4 frequency HT, not just those in the joint QC MatrixTable.

 ## Key Features

 ### Differential Analysis Approach

-The script identifies samples that will be removed or have changed characteristics and calculates frequency data only for these subsets.
+The script uses the v4 frequency HT as the base and modifies call statistics for samples that will be removed or have changed characteristics.
 This approach:

-- Reduces computational requirements
+- **Loads v4 frequency HT** as the base dataset containing all variants
-- Avoids densifying the full dataset
+- **Calculates frequency statistics for removed samples only** using the full dataset
+- **Subtracts removed samples' call statistics** from v4 frequency HT using gnomAD's `merge_freq_arrays` with `operation="diff"`
+- Reduces computational requirements by avoiding full dataset densification
-- Focuses on the differences between v4 and v5
+- Focuses on the differential changes between v4 and v5
-- Enables efficient frequency updates
+- Ensures all variants from v4 are processed, not just joint QC variants

 ### Coverage Integration